Paige Scholfield: Early life

 Scholfield was born on 19 December 1995 in Durban, South Africa.
 She attended Loughborough College.
+Scholfield has also been part of various England Academy and Development programmes, beginning in 2012.

 Domestic career

 Scholfield made her county debut in 2012, for Sussex against Middlesex.
 She bowled three overs, taking 1/9.
 A year later, Scholfield was part of the Sussex team that won the 2013 Women's County Championship, and she hit her List A high score, of 48 against Middlesex.
 In 2014, Scholfield hit her maiden county half-century, scoring 63* in a Twenty20 against Surrey.
 The next season, she helped her side win the 2015 Women's Twenty20 Cup.
 In 2017, Scholfield achieved her best T20 bowling figures, taking 3/12 in a victory over Warwickshire.
 A year later, she achieved her best List A bowling figures, of 3/17 against Surrey.
 In the 2022 Women's Twenty20 Cup, Scholfield was Sussex's second-highest run-scorer and leading wicket-taker, with 182 runs and 12 wickets.

 Scholfield also played for Loughborough Lightning from 2016 to 2017 and Southern Vipers from 2018 to 2019 in the Women's Cricket Super League.
 In 2016 she hit her highest KSL score, scoring 38 against Lancashire Thunder.
 In 2019, she was part of the Vipers team that reached the Final, as well as taking two wickets at an average of 13.50.